Tuesday, March 25, 2008

 Fourth Class 922

 Canadian National Railways 9076 + 4800.
 Departure track, Prince Rupert, Skeena Subdivision, August 12, 1959.
 It's a late summer evening, just about 9:30.
-CNR units are pumping air and doing last minute departure checks on Fourth Class Freight 922.
+Gardner-Denver's are pumping air.
+Carmen walk the train doing last minute departure checks on Fourth Class Freight 922.

 Then when pocket watches hit 21:30, the head light would switch into high beam, carving a hole in the rain drenched darkness, the brakes would release and the throttles eased up to run two, creating a “thump thump thump” ripple down the length of the train as slack was eased out.